-- ii.
-Library and University Service Committee work, liaison activities with external organizations, and special assignments should be characterized by leadership and should involve productive activities directed toward significant issues with recognizable contributions. - iii.
-Publications, Teaching, and Innovation Scholarly and professional activities include publications editorships, lectures, teaching, grant writing/administration, software development, presentation of papers, poster and poster sessions.
+Committee work, liaison activities with external organizations, and special assignments should be characterized by leadership and should involve productive activities directed toward significant issues with recognizable contributions.

+Scholarly and professional activities include publications editorships, lectures, teaching, grant writing/administration, software development, presentation of papers, poster and poster sessions.
 Such contributions will be judged on their quality and significance.